JetsonHacksNano/resizeSwapMemory/README.md

 <h3>Notes</h3>

-You will need to have the amount of memory that you specify for the swap memory available on disk.
 The recommended swap memory size is 2GB for a 4GB Jetson Nano.
 Larger swap memory sizes can sometimes cause decreased performance.
-You may want to switch swap memory size for specific tasks (such as compiling a very large program) and then revert to the default size of 2GB afterwards.
+It is recommended to use a swap file in addition to swap memory if you need larger amounts of memory for building projects.

 <b>November 2019</b>